Defund the Police? Good Cops, Bad Cops…

 By “Police” – upper case – I don’t mean Officer Joe, the good cop you know.
 We all know good cops.
 Instead, I mean the institution of local law enforcement in the US.
 Not a police officer – lower case.
 The Police.

 The argument isn’t that an individual officer is bad or that all officers are bad.
-It’s that our society has chosen to structure law enforcement agencies in a way that reproduces our worst characteristics, our inequalities and prejudices and oppressions.
+It’s that our society structures law enforcement in a way that reproduces our worst characteristics, our inequalities and prejudices and oppressions.

 As a result, Police departments have become fertile environments for a certain kind of person.
 Ignorant.
 Hateful.
 Insecure.
 Weak.
 Bullying.
 And that person inevitably becomes what we know as a “bad cop.”
 This system attracts, tolerates, succors, rewards, and shields these people in much the same way the Catholic priesthood historically attracts, tolerates, succors, rewards, and shields pedophiles.

-Yes, there are good cops.
-But we’re methodically producing a huge number of bad ones, and it doesn’t appear the good ones can be counted on to do anything about it.
+Absolutely there are good cops.
+But we’re methodically, systemically producing a huge number of bad ones, and the good ones – out of fear, perhaps, and certainly facing overwhelming odds – can’t do anything about it.

 That is, by any reasonable measure, the definition of a broken system.